EmmaSchwarz/computational-dostoevsky/meetings/meeting_01-31.md

 * Division between write-up of research project (Kiun) and research product (Emma)
 * Start designing a main page for the project, compile bibliographic information
 * Make Kanban cards

+## Git Review
+* Make sure the working directory is the one the repo is in (pwd)
+* To see what is in the directory: ls
+* To change directory: cd nameofdirectory
+* To go back a directory (i.e. from computational-dostoevsky/meetings to computational-dostoevsky, cd .. (then hit enter)
+* Once changes are made, check with git status
+* To add changes: git add -A
+* To commit changes and add a message: git add -m "put message here"
+* To push the changes to github: git push
+* To get the changes onto your machine: git pull